-- Respond to daily Operation Encompass notices when required. - Provide advice and support to other staff on child welfare and child protection matters. - Take part in strategy discussions and inter-agency meetings and/or support other staff to do so. - Contribute to the assessment of pupils. - Refer suspected cases, as appropriate, to the relevant body (children's social care duty and advice team, Channel programme, and/or police), and support staff to comply with their mandatory reporting duties in cases where Female Genital Mutilation has been identified.

-- Zubair Patel & MI Bilal Mulla will ensure that all staff involved in direct case work of vulnerable pupils, where there are child protection concerns/issues, have access to regular safeguarding supervision. - The DSL will also keep the Head teacher informed of any issues and liaise with local authority officers and relevant professionals for child protection concerns as appropriate. - We will ensure representation at appropriate inter-agency meetings such as Initial and Review Child Protection Conferences, Planning and Core Group meetings, as well as team around the family meetings (TAF). - Provide reports as required for meetings.
+- Respond to daily Operation Encompass notices when required. - Provide advice and support to other staff on child welfare and child protection matters. - Take part in strategy discussions and inter-agency meetings and/or support other staff to do so. - Contribute to the assessment of pupils. - Refer suspected cases, as appropriate, to the relevant body (children's social care duty and advice team, Channel programme, and/or police), and support staff to comply with their mandatory reporting duties in cases where Female Genital Mutilation has been identified. - (Zubair Patel) will ensure that all staff involved in direct case work of vulnerable pupils, where there are child protection concerns/issues, have access to regular safeguarding supervision. - The DSL will also liaise with local authority officers and relevant professionals for child protection concerns as appropriate. - We will ensure representation at appropriate inter-agency meetings such as Initial and Review Child Protection Conferences, Planning and Core Group meetings, as well as team around the family meetings (TAF). - Provide reports as required for meetings.
 If we are unable to attend a meeting, a written report will be sent.
 Reports will, wherever possible, be shared with parents/carers at least 24 hours before the meeting. - Where a pupil in school is subject to an inter-agency child protection plan or any multi-agency risk management plan, the designated safeguarding lead will contribute to the preparation, implementation and review of the plan as appropriate.